browserengineering/book/book/glossary.md

 : World Wide Web.
-A name for the network of web pages built on HTTP, hyperlinks, HTML, CSS and JavaScript, as well as the open and decentralized rules that (informally) govern them.
+A name for the network of web pages built on HTTP, hyperlinks, HTML, CSS and JavaScript, as well as the open and decentralized rules that govern them.

 Standards
 =========